 Why Meghan Markle had to be baptized and confirmed within the Church of England before she tied the knot with Prince Harry in May 2018.

-Behind all the glitz and glamour of the Prince Harry and Meghan Markle wedding lies an inconvenient truth.
+Behind all the glitz and glamour of Prince Harry and Meghan Markle's wedding lay an inconvenient truth.

 You can be Jewish, Muslim, Buddhist or Atheist and become the King or Queen of England.
 You just can’t be Catholic.

-Which is why any non-Catholic is ahead of the highest ranking royal Catholic, Lord Nicholas Windsor, the youngest son of the Duke and Duchess of Kent and a great-grandson of George V and who converted to Catholicism in 2001 when it comes to being monarch.
+This is why any non-Catholic is ahead of the highest-ranking royal Catholic, Lord Nicholas Windsor, the youngest son of the Duke and Duchess of Kent and a great-grandson of George V and who converted to Catholicism in 2001 when it comes to being monarch.

 Under the terms of the 1701 Act of Settlement, Catholics are banned from succession to the throne.